Loans rules across countries

 Based on your tax residency

-Restrictions might also be applied if offering a project to some countries would create administrative complications for lenders or for October.
+Restrictions are applied when offering a project to some countries would create administrative complications for lenders or for October: this is the case for Italian projects, which are currently open for lenders with fiscal residence in Italy only.

 Germany 🇩🇪